United Airlines picks Scott Kirby to replace Oscar Munoz as CEO

 “This eventual transition was widely anticipated by investors, though the timing of the announcement is perhaps a bit earlier than expected.
 We expect the shares to react positively today,” Credit Suisse analyst Joe Caiado said in a note to investors.

-Kirby stepped down as president of American Airlines Group Inc AAL.O in 2016 to move to rival United, where he was recruited by Munoz as the company’s president.
+Kirby stepped down as president of American Airlines Group Inc (AAL.O) in 2016 to move to rival United, where he was recruited by Munoz as the company’s president.

 As part of the transition, United’s current Chairman, Jane Garvey, will retire from the Board in May 2020, while Munoz will serve as executive chairman for a one-year term.

-Reporting by Rachit Vats in Bengaluru; Editing by Maju Samuel
+Reporting by Rachit Vats in Bengaluru; Editing by Maju Samuel; Editing by Saumyadeb Chakrabarty